-Maniquin island is the best diving place all around Boracay.
+Maniquin island, also known as Maniguin Island is the best dive safari around Boracay.

 Maniquin island, which is also known locally as the "Maniguin island" or "Maningning island" and even as the "Hammerhead island", is a full day diving trip (dive safari).